This Fall while throwing together some of your favorite pumpkin pie recipes, or making plans for pumpkin carving, here’s some food for thought….

 Cucurbitin, an amino acid found in pumpkin seeds is known to help with the deworming of tapeworms and roundworms in dogs and cats.

-Although pulling seeds from a pumpkin can be very sticky and messy.
+Pulling seeds from a pumpkin can be very sticky and messy.
 After pulling them, you will need to dry them in the oven so they can easily be placed in a coffee grinder to be ground.
 Seeds must be raw, no salt or additives.
 Give 1-2 teaspoons of ground pumpkin seed per day until stools are clean.
 For small dogs 1/4 teaspoon per 10 lbs.

 Always give roasted and unsalted seeds.